coreruleset/coreruleset/CONTRIBUTING.md

 The above expression is an optimization because it reduces the number of backtracking steps when a branch fails.
 The regular expressions in the CRS are often comprised of lists of tens or even hundreds of words.
 Reading such an expression in an optimized form is difficult: even the _simple_ optimized example above is difficult to read.

 In general, contributors should not try to optimize contributed regular expressions and should instead strive for clarity.
-New regular expressions will usually be required to be submitted as a `.data` file for the [crs-toolchain]({{< ref "crs_toolchain" >}}) to process.
+New regular expressions will usually be required to be submitted as a `.ra` file for the [crs-toolchain]({{< ref "crs_toolchain" >}}) to process.
 In such a file, the regular expression is decomposed into individual parts, making manual optimizations much harder or even impossible (and unnecessary with the `crs-toolchain`).
 The `crs-toolchain` performs some common optimizations automatically, such as the one shown above.

 Whether optimizations make sense in a contribution is assessed for each case individually.